zebraxss48/Automate_vuln_scanner/README.md

 2. Monitor the scan progress in real-time.
 3. Review findings in scan_results.json and scanner.log.
 4. Take action on detected vulnerabilities.

+   if you get any problem then please use this tool in python environment python3 -m venv myenv source myenv/bin/activate

 This scanner is an essential tool for bug hunters, penetration testers, and security professionals looking to automate security assessments efficiently. 🚀